Analytics

 Without integration, businesses struggle with fragmented data, leading to inefficiencies and missed opportunities.
 By centralizing data, marketers can track performance across all channels, improve SEM reporting, and make data-driven decisions with confidence.

-The types of marketing data integration
+Types of marketing data integration

 Different businesses require different approaches to marketing data integration, depending on their needs and technical setup.
 Here are five common methods: